microchip-pic-avr-examples/pic16f15276-cnano-uart-io-expander-client-mplab-mcc/README.md

 ## Description

 In this example, the host microcontroller expects to display the numbers on Seven Segment Display (SSD).
 To interface the SSD with the host device, seven I/O pins are required.
 To minimize the pins on the host, a secondary microcontroller is used as client.
-The device drives the SSD while the UART serial communication interface is used to establish the communicate between two devices.
+The device drives the SSD while the UART serial communication interface is used to establish the communicate between the two devices.

 For ease of demonstration, this code example uses two PIC16F15276 microcontrollers, one as a host and the other as a client and a PIC16F15276 Curiosity Nano Development board.